H3llKa1ser/IT-and-Security-101/Cloud Computing/Microsoft Azure/Azure VMware.md

 Azure VMware Solution gives customers options for migrating their VMware vSphere environment to the cloud at their own pace.
 Administrators use a single Azure portal interface with no connection to any third-party services.
 They develop cloud skills over time as they become familiar with Azure.

+## Continuity of operations

+Azure VMware Solution provides infrastructure high availability and modernization with well-managed Azure infrastructure designed for end-to-end high availability.
+The service has built-in redundancy with no single point of failure.

+With Azure VMware Solution, you can deploy VMware solution resources on Azure for a primary or secondary on-demand recovery site to provide business continuity for on-premises datacenter resources.